 Running spiders, or sac spiders, do not form webs.
-Instead they hunt their prey with quickening speed.
+Instead they hunt their prey with lightning-quick speed.
+They are fast and stealthy, ambushing insects that are either unaware of their presence or unable to flee.

 Common name: Running Spider